mahdiA1998/Separate-SSVEP/README.md

 # Separate-SSVEPs

-This Matlab code is written to extract SSVEP related to three flicker stimuli with different frequencies from EEG signal.
+"This Matlab code is written to extract SSVEP related to three flicker stimuli with different frequencies from EEG signal"

 DATA: